Undergraduate Program in Political Science

 The diversity of possible combinations between the "Major" and the "Minor" allows the students to build a tailor-made profile, adapted to their aspirations and meeting the current requirements of the labor market.

-The choice of a concentration is not compulsory in the Applied Economics and Behavioral Sciences for Public Policy undergraduate programs.
+The choice of a concentration is not compulsory in the Applied Economics, Behavioral Sciences for Public Policy and Public Law undergraduate programs.

 However, students in these two programs can add modules specific to their program, by spending an additional semester at the FGSES, after obtaining their undergraduate degree.